rec/impall/README.rst

 ``import_all``: Automatically import everything
 -------------------------------------------------------------

-A five-line unit test in your project automatically imports every Python file and module in it and reports on problems.
+A three-line unit test in your project automatically imports every Python file and module in it, optionally testing for warnings.

 Why?
 =====